Walbre/root-me-ctf-2022/Echos_Secure_flag_checker/readme.md

 [Here](./brute_force_flagChecker.py) is the source code of the brute force script and [here](./flagChecker.py) is the file flagChecker(that was downloaded on the website).

-Thanks to Mika and Antho for the challenge and thank you for reading.
+Thanks Mika and Antho for the challenge and thank you for reading.